react-native-community/jsc-android-buildscripts/README.md

 +  "jsc-android": "241213.x.x",
 ```

-then run `npm install` or `yarn` (depending which npm client you use) in order for the new dependency to be installed in `node_modules`
+then run `npm install` or `yarn` (depending on which npm client you use) in order for the new dependency to be installed in `node_modules`

-2. Modify `android/build.gradle` file to add new local maven repository packaged in the `jsc-android` package to the search path:
+2. Modify `android/build.gradle` file to add the new local maven repository packaged in the `jsc-android` package to the search path:
 ```diff
 allprojects {
     repositories {